 The 24 official languages make a total of 552 possible combinations, since each language can be translated into 23 others.
 In order to meet this challenge, the European Parliament has set up highly efficient interpreting, translation and legal text verification services.
 Very strict rules have been put in place to ensure that these services function smoothly and that the costs remain reasonable.

 In order to produce the different language versions of its written documents and correspond with EU citizens in all the official languages, the European Parliament maintains an in-house translation service able to meet its quality requirements and work to the tight deadlines imposed by parliamentary procedures.

 Parliament’s translators work primarily on the EU legislation which is discussed, voted on, adopted or rejected by the committees and plenary.
 Under the Lisbon Treaty texts adopted by Parliament following agreement with the Council at first reading become law and translation is thus more or less the last actor in the process, which involves an additional and heavy responsibility.

 Translators also work on a wide variety of texts, such as:

 The main task of the European Parliament's interpreters is to render orally the speeches given by MEPs faithfully and in real time into all the official languages.
 Interpreting services are provided for all multilingual meetings organised by the official bodies of the institution.

-The European Parliament's Directorate-General for Interpretation and Conferences employs approximately 330 staff interpreters and has at its disposal a reserve of some 1800 external accredited interpreters whom it calls on very regularly as required to cover its needs.
+The European Parliament's Directorate-General for Logistics and Interpretation for Conferences employs approximately 330 staff interpreters and has at its disposal a reserve of some 1800 external accredited interpreters whom it calls on very regularly as required to cover its needs.